2 ZERO HUNGER

 Overview (2024)

-Hokkaido University was committed to supporting sustainable agriculture and food production by providing local farmers and local food producers with access to university resources such as labs, technology, and plant stocks.
-Through a combination of free and paid programs, the university fostered collaboration with the regional agricultural community, aiming at improving farming practices and promoting innovation.
+Hokkaido University was committed to supporting sustainable agriculture and food production by providing local farmers and food producers with opportunities to use university facilities, technical expertise, and plant materials.
+Through a combination of free and paid programmes, the university fostered collaboration with the local agricultural community, aiming at enhancing farming practices and promoting innovation.
 These initiatives equipped stakeholders with the knowledge, skills, and tools necessary to enhance productivity and sustainability in the region.

 Key Initiatives